 - What you bought the engagement ring for vs what it is worth today

-- How to get a price for my engagement ring?
+- How to get a price quote for my engagement ring

 How much is my engagement ring worth?

-In addition to the 4 C’s, there is other diamond grading criteria that can affect your engagement ring’s worth including:
+In addition to the 4 C’s, there is other diamond grading criteria that can affect how much your diamond is worth, including:

 - Polish: Indicates how smooth each of the diamond’s facets are, since microscopic defects can be created when diamonds are cut and polished.
 This is graded from a scale of Excellent to Poor.

 - Symmetry: Indicates how well aligned the diamond’s facets are including its table, crown, girdle and culet from a scale of Excellent to Poor.

 - Shape: Round brilliant is the most popular cut as it best reflects light and creates fantastic sparkle.
 Any other diamond cut is considered a “fancy cut”, these include for example: oval, radiant, asscher, emerald and pear cut.
 The value of fancy cut diamonds fluctuates depending on market trends.

 - Fluorescence: Indicates how much a diamond glows when exposed to ultraviolet light on a scale of None to Very Strong.
 Typically, fluorescence has a negative impact on an engagement ring’s value.

 - Treatment: Diamonds can receive artificial treatment to improve their clarity or color.
 If a diamond has received fracture filling, clarity enhancement or HPHT, it is considered to be less valuable than natural diamonds of the same qualities.
 This is because a natural untreated diamond of the same quality is rarer.